--pp-on-mine and or commenced or proposed since to the public recomply with the original commenced or the region of f any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities act of 1933 check the following box. コ f this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following ox and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
-J f this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering コ f this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering ] ndicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933 Emerging growth company [ f an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to J y the Financial Accounti
+-pp-on-mine and or commenced or proposed since to the public recompany with the creation of the region of the regi f any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 check the following box. f this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following pox and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. f this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering f this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933 Emerging growth company [ f an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to